wolf81/MiniQuest/README.md

 In order to decide on an action, an actor will make use of a strategy object.
 For the hero the strategy will just be based on keyboard input.
 For enemy creatures the strategy will be based on various variables.
 For example a melee enemy that stands next to the hero will usually attack the hero.
 If a melee enemy is not standing next to the hero, the enemy should move towards the hero.

+# Turn-based State Machine

+I wanted MiniQuest to be a turn-based roguelike game, but at the same time I wanted the game to feel very smooth.
+Many roguelike games don't use animation, so all actions, both by the player and the advisaries are instant.
+When many of the same advisaries are near the player, it can be difficult to decern what action each advisary is performing.

+So I wanted to add animations.
+Animations can make it very clear which advisary is moving to what location.
+But at the same time the animations should feel almost instant, if possible.

+Through trial and error I decided upon the following approach:
+a) the player is always the first to perform an action
+b) each action has a energy cost and energy cost can be influenced by the actor's stats
+c) based on the energy cost of the player's action, provide each actor the same energy
+d) then the actor can choose an action to perform based on energy available, e.g. move, attack, idle, sleep, ...
+e) if an actor is able to perform multiple actions based on energy available, combine multiple actions into a single action
+f) now divide the actions into 2 categories: move actions and combat actions, combat actions include an attack action
+g) first perform all move actions simultaneously
+h) afterward perform all combat actions sequentially

+Using the above approach most movement will feel very smooth if no combat actions are performed in a turn.
+If combat actions are performed during a turn, the player can quite clearly see which unit is performing what attack.